Standard Ethics Aei

-Standard Ethics is an independent sustainability reporting rating agency based in London, known for its sustainable finance and ESG (Environmental, Social and Governance) studies.
-In 2001, it introduced a standardised approach to sustainability ratings.
+Standard Ethics is an independent sustainability reporting rating agency based in London, known for its sustainable finance and ESG (Environmental, Social, Governance) studies.
+In 2001, it introduced a standardized approach to sustainability ratings.
 Methodologically, it separates Corporate Social Responsibility (CSR) from sustainability, seeing the latter as a global and systemic approach whose definition is not given by a single entity but by international institutions.

-Standard Ethics promotes sustainability and corporate governance with the Standard Ethics Rating, an evaluation of how well the companies and sovereign nations respond to corporate governance and sustainability, as indicated by guidelines published by the United Nations, the Organisation for Economic Co-operation and Development, and the European Union.
+Standard Ethics promotes sustainability and corporate governance with the Standard Ethics Rating, an evaluation of how well companies and sovereign nations respond to corporate governance and sustainability, as indicated by guidelines published by the United Nations, the Organization for Economic Co-operation and Development, and the European Union.

 The Standard Ethics Business Model is based on the applicant-pay model.
 Like credit rating agencies, Standard Ethics sells solicited ratings, meaning it charges applicants for ratings.
-Once assigned, the rating and related analysis belongs to the applicant.
+Once assigned, the rating and related analysis belong to the applicant.
 Conversely, under the investor-pay model, agencies charge investors a fee for a list of companies that warrant investment.

 Standard Ethics Rating

-The Standard Ethics Rating (SER) is a Solicited Sustainability Rating (SSR).
-It is assigned upon a client's request through a direct and regulated bilateral relationship.
-It is a rating that intends to deliver an evaluation of the level of compliance by companies and sovereign nations in the field of sustainability and corporate governance as indicated by documents and guidelines published by the United Nations (UN), the Organisation for Economic Co-operation and Development (OECD), and The European Union (EU).
+The Standard Ethics Rating (SER) is a Solicited Sustainability Rating (SSR) evaluating how well companies and sovereign nations comply with the sustainability and corporate governance guidelines published by the United Nations (UN), the Organization for Economic Co-operation and Development (OECD), and the European Union (EU).

-Standard Ethics does not use weights and KPI-based analyses or indicators, but uses a method based on its own proprietary six-group variable algorithm.
+The rating does not use weightings and KPI-based analyses or indicators but applies a proprietary six-group variable algorithm.

 Standard Ethics links the rating to an evaluation done both at a qualitative and quantitative level of the potential reputational risks for a company.
 This process aims to protect corporate assets, particularly corporate reputation.
 Companies believe that EU, OECD and UN recommendations suggest future legislative requirements.
-Therefore, complying with this model could bring a competitive advantage.
+Therefore, complying with a standardized model like the SER could bring a competitive advantage.